About This Very Small Batch Strawberry Cake

 First, make the white cake:

-- Prep your ingredients for the white cake.
+- Prep your ingredients for the cake.
 (Prep Time: 5 minutes)

 For this recipe, it’s especially important that certain ingredients like butter, milk, and egg whites are warmed to room temperature.
 This batter will curdle if some of the ingredients are colder than others.
 If you’re short on time, my cookbook Weeknight Baking has great tips on how to bring ingredients to room temperature quickly! - Make the batter with the reverse cream method.
 (Work Time: 10 minutes)